 It’s not over once you get the grant

-come with strict financial reporting requirements that could last months or even years after the end of your project.
+Government grants come with strict financial reporting requirements that could last months or even years after the end of your project.
 Grants awarded by accelerator programs are often contingent on attending workshops and seminars.
 With either, you could be connected with an advisor, with whom you would be working on a one-on-one basis throughout the project length.

-Again, this is great if you’re open to educational resources and networking opportunities – not so much, if your plan was to take the money and run.
+Again, this is great if you’re open to educational resources and networking opportunities – not so much if your plan was to take the money and run.

 How can you find small business grants?

-There’s also tons of resources out there to help you find tool to help figure out what types of Benefits Finder you’re eligible for.
-You’ll also be able to find out what other grants are available through mailing lists and newsletters from Fundica, , PortalCommunitech, and other portals. .
-The government of Canada has a handy
+There are also tons of resources out there to help you find grant opportunities.
+The government of Canada has a handy Business Benefits Finder tool to help figure out what types of government grants you’re eligible for.
+You’ll also be able to find out what other grants are available through mailing lists and newsletters from Fundica, FundingPortal, Communitech, and other portals.

-Many grants are seasonally or annually recurring, so if you miss a deadline for a that’s perfect for you, make a note of when it’s open next so you don’t miss it when it comes back.
+Many grants are seasonally or annually recurring, so if you miss a deadline for a grant that’s perfect for you, make a note of when it’s open next so you don’t miss it when it comes back.

 Grant funding can really accelerate your business and help you hit your next goal.
 However, the application process can be long, arduous and time-consuming.
 If you’re looking for a guaranteed investment, this just isn’t it.

 But if you have a targeted approach, an open mind and a willingness to collaborate, there’s a lot of levelling-up money for the grasping.
-To find out how to improve your odds and improve your application hit-rate, we’ve compiled some small business grant writing tips with advice from experts.
+To find out how to improve your odds and improve your application hit rate, we’ve compiled some small business grant writing tips with advice from experts.